Unusual Sightings

 Viewing From Amarillo Texas, Latitude 35 N, Longitude 102 W, Elevation 3300′

-Moon nearly full Azimuth 129, Altitude 34.
+Moon nearly full, Azimuth 129, Elevation 34°

-In the constellation Cassiopeia, Azimuth 30, Altitude 34, I saw a very bright, completely stationary light about the size and brightness of Jupiter (at its largest).
+In the constellation Cassiopeia, Azimuth 30, Elevation 34, I saw a very bright, completely stationary light about the size and brightness of Jupiter (at its largest).
 There was no flickering or pulsating.
 After a few seconds, I realized that it was gradually getting dimmer.
 In less than a minute it faded completely away and did not reappear.

 Apparently a geostationary (geosynchronous) satellite flare?
 I couldn’t find much on the web about it and so assume that it’s a fairly rare occurrence.